castacks/castacks.github.io/_team/ian.md

 hide_footer: true
 ---

-Ian Higgins is a Research Associate with the Air Lab, currently working on the DARPA Subterranean Challenge.
+Ian Higgins is a Research Associate with the AirLab, currently working on the DARPA Subterranean Challenge.

 Ian has a bachelor's degree in Mathematics with a certificate in Computer Science from the University of Wisconsin - Madison.